imrefazekas/jade-mithrilier/README.md

 ## The example project

-The following code which source can be found in folder _'test'_,  demonstrates how to build up a very simple page including real-time validation.
+The following code which source can be found in folder _'demo-project'_,  demonstrates how to build up a very simple page including real-time validation.
 Validation is valuated real-time and some callback functions defined by you are called to make the necessary changes in style or execute some JS functions.

 #### Person data model with validation:
 ```javascript